-Our distinguished faculty is composed of recognized experts in their fields, including 15 members of the National Academy of Engineering.
-Many faculty members are award-winning educators; and every faculty member, no matter how senior, teaches at least one undergraduate course each year.
+Our distinguished faculty is composed of recognized experts in their fields, including 21 members of the National Academy of Engineering, and many junior faculty who are widely honored for their work.
+Many faculty members are award-winning educators, and every faculty member, no matter how senior, teaches at least one undergraduate course each year.